Metric Entropy-Free Sample Complexity Bounds for Sample Average Approximation in Convex Stochastic Programming: Main Results

+By this observation, in this case, we have $\sigma_p^2\leq d^{2/p}\cdot \phi_{p}^2$ in our bounds, whose dependence on dimensionality reduces when $p$ increases.
+Particularly, when it is admissible to let $p\geq c\ln d$ for some constant $c>0$, the quantity $\sigma_p^2$ becomes dimension-free. \end{remark} }

+{ \begin{remark} The SAA problem in \eqref{Eq: SAA} does not involve problem-dependent quantities such as $\sigma_p$, $\mathcal M$, or $\mathcal L$.
+Consequently, there is no need to estimate these parameters.
+In contrast, SMD methods \citep[e.g., by][]{nemirovski2009robust,ghadimi2013stochastic} often require knowledge of $\sigma_p$, $\mathcal M$, or $\mathcal L$ to properly set hyperparameters such as step size.
+Thus, the absence of these quantities in the SAA problem can sometimes lead to convenience in implementation. \end{remark} }

 Our next theorem is focused on convex SP.
-Before its statement, we first introduce some choice of hyper-parameters for the Tikhonov-like penalty in \eqref{Eq: SAA-ell2} given some $q> 1$ and a user-specified accuracy threshold $\epsilon>0$:
+Before its statement, we first introduce some choice of hyperparameters for the Tikhonov-like penalty in \eqref{Eq: SAA-ell2} given some $q> 1$ and a user-specified accuracy threshold $\epsilon>0$: